top of page

 Then we recruit 7 FOSS volunteers- one for each day of the week- to check on and fill the feeders from December to March.
 Sometimes a whole family takes on a day.
 Some of our volunteers have been with us for several years!

-Right now we are looking for a regular volunteer for Tuesdays, since one long time volunteer has moved.
+Right now we are urgently seeking volunteers to help with this project.
 If you are interested in volunteering for FOSS in this way, please contact Barbara.keaveney@sympatico.ca.

 Click on images for captions.